-There are many reasons why bolts should be included in material specification, particularly in the oil & gas and petrochemical industry.
-In this latest blog from the Process Control team, we present an overview on items for consideration that may not always be considered for a commodity part.
+There are many reasons why bolts should be included in the material specification, particularly in the oil & gas and petrochemical industry.
+In this latest blog from the Process Control team, we present an overview of items for consideration that may not always be considered for a commodity part.

 1. High chloride environments are extremely corrosive.

 Because the high chloride environments where the instrumentation is used, including seawater and bleach plants, are extremely corrosive, it is a good idea if Corrosion Resistant Alloys (CRA) are specified by engineers for all parts in these applications.
 Super austenitic stainless steel 6Mo is a high-performance alloy renowned for its corrosion resistant properties.

 2. The wrong material specification can lead to the whole system’s downfall.

 It can be a false economy if inferior materials are chosen for the bolts, rather than corrosion resistant alloys.
 In highly exposed environments, 6Mo is often specified by engineers for instrumentation systems, including tubing, manifold, gauge, and fittings.
 However, bolts may seem like the last piece of the jigsaw - a tiny part of an overall system - but if the wrong material is specified, this could lead to the whole system’s downfall.
 Corrosion of the bolts in a hook up could lead to stress corrosion and cracking, causing them to snap, which results in catastrophic failure and the potential for accident and injury.

 3. An inferior material specification can cause maintenance issues.